mjdeiter/ItemPass/README.md

 **Controller-based item passing script for Project Lazarus (MQNext / E3Next EMU)**

 Passes a clickable item through every group member in order, has each member use it, then returns it to the controller.
-Fully automated, adaptive, and EMU-safe.
+Fully automate and adaptive.

 ---